MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Does Edge for Business support unmanaged devices?

 Yes, Edge for Business includes support for unmanaged devices, which is currently available in preview.
-[Use these steps](/deployedge/microsoft-edge-for-business#unmanaged-byopc-preview) to access this preview.
+Follow the steps in [Unmanaged BYOPC preview](/deployedge/microsoft-edge-for-business#unmanaged-byopc-preview) to access this preview.

 ## See also